bethinkpl/bit-docs/javascript.md

 ## Classification / acceptance questions

 ### Apprentice aka _Hello Browser!_
+* I know JavaScript's primary goal when it was created
 * I know how to execute JavaScript in browser
   * I can import JavaScript file to HTML
   * I can inline a script in HTML